We look ahead to London's art and exhibition openings in March 2020 and select the must-see shows to round out the year:

 What is the relationship between people and buildings?
 That's the question artist duo Ben Langlands and Nikki Bell ask through their work.
 Scattered through the architectural wonder that is Sir John Soane's Museum are models, videos and installations relating to buildings as diverse as Apple's headquarters and the house Osama Bin Laden lived in.

 Langlands & Bell: Degrees of truth at Sir John Soane's Museum.
-4 March-31 May, free.
+4 March-3 January 2021.

 Bulging crotches: Tom of Finland at House of Illustration

 Hypermasculine ideals such as bikers and sailors stand erect in works where the outlines of penises are visible inside their trousers.
 Tom of Finland's tributes to gay sexuality and identity are bringing some serious girth to King's Cross — it definitely won't be a flaccid one.